 The amount of annual contribution required to fund the System is comprised of a normal cost payment and a payment on the unfunded actuarial accrued liability.
-This total amount is then divided by the total payroll for active members to determine the funding rate of 21.24% of payroll.
+This total amount is then divided by the total payroll for active members to determine the funding rate of 22.62% of payroll.

 The recommended contribution is based on a rolling 30-year amortization of the unfunded actuarial accrued liability as a level percent of pay, assuming a payroll growth of 3.00%.
-Expected contributions for the year are \$23,137,031, or 13.00% of payroll, which leaves a deficit of 8.24% of payroll.
-A higher contribution will be required to fund this system on an ongoing basis and meet accepted principles and practices.
+Expected contributions for the year are \$23,582,856, or 13.00% of payroll, which leaves a deficit of 9.62% of payroll.
+A higher contribution will be required to fund this System on an ongoing basis and meet accepted principles and practices.
+The unfunded actuarial accrued liability is not being amortized by the current contribution levels.

-The chart compare s this valuation's recommended contribution with the prior valuation.
+The chart compares this valuation's recommended contribution with the prior valuation.